+b.
 On February 7, 2005, the Company and its subsidiary, American Real Estate Finance Corp. ("AREF"), closed on their offering of senior notes due 2013.
 The notes, in the aggregate principal amount of \$480 million, were priced at 100% of principal amount.
-The notes will have a fixed annual interest rate of 7/8%, which will be paid every six months on February 15 and August 15, commencing August 15, 2005.
+The notes will have a fixed annual interest rate of 71/8%, which will be paid every six months on February 15 and August 15, commencing August 15, 2005.
 The notes will mature on February 15, 2013.
 AREF, a wholly owned subsidiary of the Company, was formed solely for the purpose of serving as co-issuer of the notes.
 AREF does not have any operations or assets and does not have any revenues.
 AREH is a guarantor of the debt; however, no other subsidiaries guarantee payment on the notes.
-The Company intends to use the proceeds of the offering. together with depositary units to be issued to fund for the acquisitions described above, to pay related fees and expenses and for general business purposes.
+The Company intends to use the proceeds of the offering, together with depositary units to be issued to fund for the acquisitions described above, to pay related fees and expenses and for general business purposes.
 The notes restrict the ability of the Company and AREH, subject to certain exceptions, to, among other things; incur additional debt; pay dividends or make distributions; repurchase stock; create liens; and enter into transactions with affiliates.
 The notes were issued in an offering not registered under the Securities Act of 1933.
 At the time the Company issued the notes, the Company entered into a registration rights agreement in which it agreed to exchange the notes for new notes which have been registered under the Securities Act of 1933.
-If the registration statement is not filed with the SEC by August 8, 2005 or if the registration statement is not declared effective by the SEC on or prior to December 5, 2005 or if we fail to consummate an exchange offer in which we issue notes registered under the Securities Act of 1933 for the privately issued notes within 30 business days after December 5, 2005, then we will pay, as liquidated damages, \$.05 per week per \$1,000 principal amount for the first 90 day period following such failure, increasing by an additional \$.05 per week of \$1,000 principal amount for each subsequent 90 day period, until all failures are cured.
+If the registration statement is not declared effective by the SEC on or prior to December 5, 2005 or if we fail to consummate an exchange offer in which we issue notes registered under the Securities Act of 1933 for the privately issued notes within 30 business days after December 5, 2005, then we will pay, as liquidated damages, \$.05 per week per \$1,000 principal amount for the first 90 day period flowing such failure, increasing by an additional \$.05 per week of \$1,000 principal amount for each subsequent 90 day period, until a

-30. Quarterly Financial Data (Unaudited) (in \$000'S, Except Per Unit Data)
+30. Quarterly Financial Data (unaudited) (in \$000'S, Except Per Unit Data)